 In fact, these frosted zucchini brownies are quite possibly my favorite homemade brownie recipe.
 They’re right up there with my favorite peanut butter swirl brownies, German chocolate caramel brownies, and easy brookies.

-Think of all that zucchini lying around in your garden.
-I imagine it would love nothing more than for you to pick it, shred it, and bake it into a batch of frosted zucchini brownies and served at your next backyard get-together.
+Think of all that gardne-fresh zucchini about to explode in your backyard.
+I imagine it would love nothing more than for you to pick it, shred it, and bake it into a batch of frosted zucchini brownies.

-Or served to yourself as a late-night snack!
-Note: I use the smaller-sized grater on my favorite KitchenAid box grater so the zucchini is more finely shredded (and less noticeable).
+HS tip: I use the small-sized grater on my favorite KitchenAid box grater so the zucchini is more finely shredded (and less noticeable).

 Printable recipe for frosted zucchini brownies below.
 Enjoy!

-- 2 cups shredded zucchini (I use the smaller-sized grater)
+- 2 cups shredded zucchini (I use the small-sized grater)

 - 2 cups powdered sugar